-I didn't like regular expressions, considering them as a strange and mysterious beast.
-But lately I've been forced to use all their powers, so I get used to them.
+I was not too fond of regular expressions, considering them as a strange and mysterious beast.
+But lately, I've been forced to use all their powers, so I get used to them.

-From my experience, if you want to understand regular expressions you just have to find good description, which I have found in O'Reilly book "C# 3.0" by Joseph and Ben Albahari.
-Very good chapter about regular expressions.
+From my experience, if you want to understand regular expressions, you have to find a good description, which I have found in O'Reilly's book "C# 3.0" by Joseph and Ben Albahari.
+An excellent chapter about regular expressions.

-First, it has method test(string) - which returns true if regular expression was found in the source text (matched), or false, if wasn't.
+First, it has method test(string) - which returns true if it finds regular expression in the source text (matched) or false otherwise.

-Third, and most important, we can use RegExp to do replacement in the string, by calling source_string.replace(regex, replace_string).
+Third, and most importantly, we can use RegExp to replace the string by calling source_string.replace(regex, replace_string).

 Below is the calculator which allows you to play with regular expressions.
-You should enter source text, regular expression, modifiers (which are used in replacement), and replacement expression.
-After that you will get results of calls to test, exec, and replace upon source text.
+You should enter source text, regular expression, modifiers (used in replacement), and replacement expression.
+After that, you will get calls to test, exec, and replace upon source text.

 By default, it extracts all digits which look like phone numbers and formats them.